KimoriWasTaken/ValheimEndgame/README.md

 A heavily modded Valheim repo for Clients and Servers running `v0.205.5`.
 Rediscover Valheim and embark on a new Adventure!

 ## For the best experience we recommend:
-- Create a new Character and a new World for the whole experience
+- Create a new Character and a new World
 - Steam Properties:
    - Disable Steam Overlay
    - Launch Options: `-window-mode exclusive -screen-fullscreen`